New Students and Readmit Students

 Each declaration is individually reviewed before a residency determination is made.
 This usually takes 5-7 business days, but during peak times (May-August) allow up to three weeks for processing.

-In order to be reclassified to in-state for tuition purposes, a student must complete the Request for Residency Reclassification form and submit it along with all supporting documentation in-person to the Office of Admissions and Records or by email at firstname.lastname@example.org.
+In order to be reclassified to in-state for tuition purposes, a student must complete the Request for Residency Reclassification form and submit it along with all supporting documentation via DocuSign.
+To complete the Request for Residency Reclassification click here.

-Note, eligibility for reclassification is reviewed by committee every Friday afternoon through the College’s published drop/add period for the term in which in-state residency is being sought.
+Note: Eligibility for reclassification is reviewed by the committee every Friday afternoon through the College’s published first day of class for the term and in which in-state residency is being sought.
 Supporting documentation is critical to the decision-making process.
 Students will be notified by email once a decision has been made.

 State Board of Education Rules